Teckwhye/is4302-project/docs/ProjectReport.md

 The team assumes that `Account.sol` is trusted and the accounts certified by `Account.sol` are also trusted.

-`Account.sol` has the authoritity to determine whether an account is certified to conduct verification for an account.
+`Account.sol` has the authority to determine whether an account is certified to conduct verification for an account.
 Only when an account is certified by `Account.sol`, the account can verify the authenticity of other accounts.

 ```
 AccountContract.certifyAccount(address addr)